Intramuros: World War II and Japanese occupation

 In December 1941, the Imperial Japanese Army invaded the Philippines.
-The first casualties in Intramuros brought by the war were the destruction of Santo Domingo Church and the original University of Santo Tomas campus during an assault.
-The whole city of Manila was declared by General Douglas MacArthur as an "Open City" as Manila was indefensible.
+The first casualties in Intramuros were the destruction of Santo Domingo Church and the original University of Santo Tomas campus during an assault.
+The whole city of Manila was declared by General Douglas MacArthur as an open city as Manila was indefensible.

-In 1945, the battle for the liberation of Manila began when American troops tried to occupy Manila in January 1945.
+In January 1945, the battle for the liberation of Manila began when American troops returned.
 Intense urban fighting occurred between the combined American and Filipino troops under the United States Army and Philippine Commonwealth Army including recognized guerrillas, against the 30,000 Japanese defenders.
 As the battle continued, both sides inflicted heavy damage on the city culminating with the Manila massacre by Japanese troops.

 The Imperial Japanese Army was pushed back, eventually retreating into the Intramuros district.
-General MacArthur, though opposed to the bombing of the walled city, approved the heavy shelling which resulted in deaths of over 16,665 Japanese alone within Intramuros.
+General MacArthur approved heavy shelling, which resulted in deaths of over 16,665 Japanese within Intramuros.

 Two of the eight gates of Intramuros were badly damaged by American tanks.
-The bombings leveled most of Intramuros leaving only 5% of the city structures; the walls lost 40% to the bombings.
+The bombings levelled most of Intramuros, leaving only 5% of the city structures.
+40% of the walls were destroyed in the bombings.
 Over 100,000 Filipino men, women and children died from February 3 to March 3, 1945, during the Battle of Manila.

 At the end of World War II, all of the buildings and structures in Intramuros were destroyed, with only the damaged San Agustin Church still standing.